Learning to Predict Vehicle Trajectories with Model-based Planning: Abstract

 \section{Abstract}

 Predicting the future trajectories of on-road vehicles is critical for autonomous driving.
 In this paper, we introduce a novel prediction framework called PRIME, which stands for Prediction with Model-based Planning.
-Unlike recent prediction works that utilize neural networks to model scene context and produce unconstrained trajectories, PRIME is designed to generate accurate and feasibility-guaranteed future trajectory predictions, which guarantees the trajectory feasibility by exploiting a model-based generator to produce future trajectories under explicit constraints and enables accurate multimodal prediction by using a learning-based evaluator to select future trajectories.
-We conduct experiments on the large-scale Argoverse Motion Forecasting Benchmark.
-Our PRIME outperforms state-of-the-art methods in prediction accuracy, feasibility, and robustness under imperfect tracking.
-Furthermore, we achieve the 1st place on the Argoervese Leaderboard. \footnote{ Our approach ranks the 1st on the \href{https://eval.ai/web/challenges/challenge-page/454/leaderboard/1279} {Argoervese Motion Forecasting Leaderboard} by 2021-03-01.
-The snapshot is shown in the appendix (\figref{fig:leaderboard}). }
+Unlike recent prediction works that utilize neural networks to model scene context and produce unconstrained trajectories, PRIME is designed to generate accurate and feasibility-guaranteed future trajectory predictions.
+PRIME guarantees the trajectory feasibility by exploiting a model-based generator to produce future trajectories under explicit constraints and enables accurate multimodal prediction by utilizing a learning-based evaluator to select future trajectories.
+We conduct experiments on the large-scale Argoverse Motion Forecasting Benchmark, where PRIME outperforms the state-of-the-art methods in prediction accuracy, feasibility, and robustness under imperfect tracking.